South Shields Football Club

 2018 - Third consecutive league title and promotion is secured as Shields win the Northern Premier League North Division.

-The Company has been established as a holding company for two distinct wholly-owned subsidiaries it has invested in, SSFC Stadium Company Limited and South Shields Football Club 1888 Limited - please see the attached structure chart for further details.
+The corporate body of South Shields Football Club comprises a holding company, South Shields Football Club Group, and two distinct wholly-owned operating subsidiaries in which it has invested, SSFC Stadium Company Limited and South Shields Football Club 1888 Limited - please see the attached structure chart for further details.

-SSFC Stadium Company Limited was established to hold the land, buildings, and assets of the football club at its stadium known as Mariners Park.
+SSFC Stadium Company Limited was established to hold the land, buildings, and assets of the football club at its stadium now known as the 1st Cloud Arena.
 It earns revenue through renting this facility to South Shields Football Club 1888 Limited, and a 25 year lease exists which was signed in July 2015.
-The rent was initially set at £24,000 per annum, but as from 1st July 2020 the rent has increased to £5k per month.
+The rental value since 1st July 2021 has been £85k per annum.

 South Shields Football Club 1888 Limited is the main operating company of the football club, and generates all of the external revenues through a number of different sources: